BFF Editing

 A - Sample edits help us decide if we are a good fit.
 We both benefit from taking time to assess the situation (manuscript, personalities, communications styles, expectations, etc.) before deciding if we'd make a good team.

 Not every proficient editor is a good match for your personality, sensitivity, writing style, or genre.
-Likewise, not every story is a good match for my tastes and expertise (see preferred genres).
-The sample also affords me the chance to assess the stage your manuscript is in, which I need for fee and scheduling calculations.
+Likewise, not every story is a good match for my tastes and expertise (see preferred genres and discounts).
+The sample also affords me the chance to assess the stage your manuscript is in, which I'll need to calculate fees and scheduling.

 Q - Would this sample edit be free?